ExpressApp/pybotx/README.md

 # Introduction

-`pybotx` is a framework for building bots for eXpress providing a mechanism for simple integration with your favourite web frameworks.
+`pybotx` is a framework for building bots for eXpress providing a mechanism for simple integration with your favourite asynchronous web frameworks.

 Main features: